cnicules/OTP-Buh/btp/README-INSTALL.txt

     osmosis.home.dir = /usr/local/share/osmosis-0.39
     otp.home.dir = /otp

+ (optional bucharest.prepared.osm: by default the build will download and create the file "build/bucharest.osm" from api.opentripplanner.org if one does not exist.
+If there is another local source for this file, add the following property to build.properties:
+    bucharest.prepared.osm = /PATH-TO-DIR/bucharest.osm
+  The file must be an osm file, but does not need to be named "bucharest.osm".)

 3. (optional) To reuse previously downloaded schedule and map files, copy them to new directory: cp -r PATH-TO-OLD/btp/downloads PATH-TO-NEW/btp